rust-lang/cargo/src/doc/src/reference/environment-variables.md

 `version` will now contain the value of `CARGO_PKG_VERSION`.

+Note that if one of these values is not provided in the manifest, the corresponding environment variable is set to the empty string, `""`.

 * `CARGO` — Path to the `cargo` binary performing the build.
 * `CARGO_MANIFEST_DIR` — The directory containing the manifest of your package.
 * `CARGO_PKG_VERSION` — The full version of your package.